15 Project 4 - Developing an image filter

 15.4.3 Decoding the image data

-Now that we have the necessary space to store the decoded pixel data of the image, we can start to actually decode and extract this pixel data from the image, by using the spng_decode_image() function.
+Now that we have the necessary space to store the decoded pixel data of the image, we can start to actually decode and extract this pixel data from the image, by using the spng_decode_image() C function.

-The read_data_to_buffer() function exposed below summarises the necessary steps to read this decoded pixel data, and store it into an input buffer.
+The read_data_to_buffer() Zig function exposed below summarises the necessary steps to read this decoded pixel data, and store it into an input buffer.
 Notice that this function is encapsulating the logic around the spng_decode_image() function.
 Also, we are using the SPNG_FMT_RGBA8 enum value once again to inform the corresponding function, that the PNG image being decoded, uses the RGBA color model and 8 bit depth.

-fn read_data_to_buffer(ctx: *png.spng_ctx, buffer: []u8) !void {
+fn read_data_to_buffer(ctx: *c.spng_ctx, buffer: []u8) !void {

-const status = png.spng_decode_image(
+const status = c.spng_decode_image(

 ctx,